awslabs/graphstorm/docs/source/gs-processing/usage/example.rst

 library to your Python environment, and you'll need to clone the GraphStorm repository to get access to the data.

-Follow the :ref:`installation-ref` guide to install the GSProcessing library.
+Follow the :ref:`gsp-installation-ref` guide to install the GSProcessing library.

 You can clone the repository using